research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Mentions

 In this section, admins can search for mentions and edit them.
 If you enter a DOI or UUID, we search on that field only.
-Otherwise, we search on title, authors, journal, URL, note and external ID (like an OpenAlex ID).
+Otherwise, we search on title, authors, journal, URL, note and OpenAlex ID.

 :::warning
 Edit mentions with care: they might be referenced to in multiple places.
 If you want to fully change a mention attached to e.g. a software page, you should delete it there and create a new one instead of editing it.